rubberbandman62/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk averageDailyActivityPattern](figure/averageDailyActivityPattern-1.png)

-From the maximum average steps counted the corespondong interval can be derived.
+From the maximum average steps counted the coresponding interval can be derived.
 Some string conversions are done to report at what time the test person is usually most active during a day.